hapytex/ordinal/README.md

 ## Usage

-One can import the `Text.Numerals` module, and use the `toCardinal` and `toOrdinal` functions with a number-to-word algorithm that is exported by the `Text.Numerals.Languages` module, for example:
+One can import the `Text.Numerals` module, and use the `toCardinal`, `toOrdinal` and `toShortOrdinal` functions with a number-to-word algorithm that is exported by the `Text.Numerals.Languages` module, for example:

 ```
 Prelude Text.Numerals Data.Text.IO> Data.Text.IO.putStrLn (toCardinal english 42)
 forty-two
 Prelude Text.Numerals Data.Text.IO> Data.Text.IO.putStrLn (toOrdinal french 42)
 quarante-deuxième
+Prelude Text.Numerals Data.Text.IO> Data.Text.IO.putStrLn (toShortOrdinal dutch 42)
+42e
 ```

 One can also define a language algorithm themselves, for this one can look at